deezy-inc/sat-hunter/README.md

 - An account on one of Coinbase, Kraken, Gemini, Bitfinex
 - Some Bitcoin

+### Warning - Contact the Exchange
+Contact the exchange you're using before running the operation.
+Sat hunting looks very suspicious to the risk department of bitcoin exchanges, so it is important that you pre-emptively reach out to them and let them know what you're doing so your account does not get banned.
+All it takes is emailing support saying: "Hello, I am going to do rare sat hunting on your platform which involves withdrawing and depositing a high volume of the same coins over and over again.
+The activity may look suspicious so I wanted to flag it for you ahead of time.
+Rare sats are a new phenomenon on bitcoin and the ordinals protocol, and I am sifting through a large volume of coins in order to find them.
+Please reach out with any questions.
+The operation will be mutually beneficial because I will be paying a lot of withdrawal fees on your platform.
+Thank you!"

 # No-Code Option - Replit:
 To run the automated hunter without touching any code, fork the project on Replit (https://replit.com/@DannyDiekroeger/sat-hunter) and add in all the required Secrets (tutorial coming soon!)